tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/java.md

 Ánh xạ ví dụ `y = 2x`, với mỗi x chỉ cho ra một giá trị y.

 `Set` không chứa duplicate values.

+List - an interface (not a class) that defines certain behavior.
+It cannot be instantiated on its own.

+ArrayList - a concrete class that implements the List interface.

+Java Collection Framework

 ## Package